ufechner7/KiteModels.jl/README.md

 Dyneema or similar high-strength materials for the tether the resulting system is very stiff which is a challenge for the solver.

 ## Further reading
-These models are described in detail in [Dynamic Model of a Pumping Kite Power System](http://arxiv.org/abs/1406.6218).
+The models KPS3 and KPS4 are described in detail in [Dynamic Model of a Pumping Kite Power System](http://arxiv.org/abs/1406.6218).

 ## Replaying log files
 If you want to replay old flight log files in 2D and 3D to understand and explain better how kite power systems work, please have a look at [KiteViewer](https://github.com/ufechner7/KiteViewer) .
 How new log files can be created and replayed is explained in the documentation of [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl) .